 The Resident Experience

-Visiting residents work at SLH for four to six weeks.
+Visiting residents from BIDMC and other institutions work at SLH for four to six weeks.
 They primarily deliver inpatient care on a general medical service.
 Although many inpatients have HIV-related disorders, residents are exposed to a wide range of inpatient conditions.
 Residents round with SLH medical officers, nurses, and Dr. Coppock, the BIDMC-affiliated on-site internist.
 Residents also participate in outpatient HIV care delivery in a clinic that is part of the National Antiretroviral Treatment Program.
 In addition, they prepare teaching sessions for and participate in learning sessions from SLH medical staff of all levels.
 Residents are expected to work with local hospital staff on quality improvement programs to benefit SLH.
-Read about residents' experiences in the BIDMC-Botswana Program.
+Read more about this clinical elective and about residents' experiences in the BIDMC-Botswana Program.

 Scottish Livingstone Hospital